ymolists/website/gitpod/docs/troubleshooting.md

 **Important:** The content of these logs should **NOT** be shared publicly as they could contain sensitive information about your workspace.
 Instead, send them to support@gitpod.io along with a link to a corresponding GitHub issue if needed.

+## Gitpod logs in JetBrains Gateway

+These logs contain information about the workspace, the session, and the JetBrains Gateway.
+They are useful for diagnosing issues when connecting to a workspace, issues from Gateway Plugins and issues preventing the JetBrains Client to open.

+- Open the **Help** menu and select **Collect Logs and Diagnostic Data** option.
+After a few seconds, the file manager window will show up, revealing the location where the zip file containing all the logs has been saved.

+**Important:** The content of these logs should **NOT** be shared publicly as they could contain sensitive information about your workspace.
+Instead, send them to support@gitpod.io along with a link to a corresponding GitHub issue if needed.

+**Note:** Ensure you are using the latest version of [JetBrains Gateway](https://www.jetbrains.com/help/idea/remote-development-a.html#gateway) and [Gitpod JetBrains Gateway plugin](https://plugins.jetbrains.com/plugin/18438-gitpod-gateway) before collecting the logs.
+Older versions may not be compatible with this feature, which can cause the Gateway to close unexpectedly.

+## Gitpod logs in JetBrains Client

+These logs contain information about the workspace, the session, and the JetBrains IDE.
+They are useful for diagnosing connection issues, issues from IDE Plugins, and any unexpected behavior from the client and the server.

+- Open the **Help** menu and select **Collect Host and Client logs** option.
+After a few seconds, the file manager window will show up, revealing the location where the zip file containing all the logs has been saved.

+**Important:** The content of these logs should **NOT** be shared publicly as they could contain sensitive information about your workspace.
+Instead, send them to support@gitpod.io along with a link to a corresponding GitHub issue if needed.

+**Note:** Ensure you are using the latest version of both [JetBrains Gateway](https://www.jetbrains.com/help/idea/remote-development-a.html#gateway) and [Gitpod JetBrains Gateway plugin](https://plugins.jetbrains.com/plugin/18438-gitpod-gateway) before collecting the logs.
+Older versions may not be compatible with this feature, which can cause the IDE to close unexpectedly.

 ## Why doesn't the "ClearURLs" browser extension work with Gitpod?

 The ClearURLs browser extension for [Google Chrome](https://chrome.google.com/webstore/detail/clearurls/lckanjgmijmafbedllaakclkaicjfmnk?hl=en) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/clearurls/) inhibits Gitpod workspaces from initialising and the problem manifests with the following symptoms: